xStrato/Domain-Suppressor/README.md

-# Domain-Suppressor
+# Domain Suppressor

-A simple Chrome Extension to BLOCK some defined URL
+🚫 A simple Chrome Extension to BLOCK some defined URL 🚫

+**the current implementation is not generic, it may require adaptations.